woile/woile.github.io/posts/guide-to-sublime-like-a-normal-person/index.md

 3. Write the name of the package you want to install.

-## Linters
+## A talk about linters first

-A lint tool performs static analysis of source code and flags patterns that might have errors or otherwise cause problems for the developer.
+A **lint tool** performs static analysis of source code and flags patterns that might have errors or otherwise cause problems for the developer.
-In other words, it tells you where you are writing incorrect code.
+In other words, it tells you where you are writing incorrect/badly-formatted code.
-Usually, a linter is a software that receives the files to analyze as paramters, and the will give you an output indicating in which lines somethings is weird.
+A linter is a software, that receives the files to analyze as paramters, and it will return an output indicating in which lines somethings is weird.

 ## Sublime Linter

-In my opinion, this is the **most important package** everyone should install, it provides an interface to communicate with the linters, and the errors will be displayed in the editor in an elegant manner.
+In my opinion, this is the **most important package** everyone should install, that's why I introduced linters first.
+Sublime Linter provides an interface to communicate with the linters, and the errors will be displayed in the editor in an elegant manner.
 This means that Sublime Linter will talk with the linter you have installed in your system globally, and will display in the editor the errors reported by the linter.

 As the site reads:
 > SublimeLinter is a plugin for Sublime Text 3 that provides a framework for linting code.
 Whatever language you code in, SublimeLinter can help you write cleaner, better, more bug-free code.
 SublimeLinter has been designed to provide maximum flexibility and usability for users and maximum simplicity for linter authors.

 The concept behind it is very simple:
     1. Install globally in your system a linter for the language of your choice (pep8, eslint, csslint, rubocop, etc).